 The Rural Municipality of Ste.
 Anne is one of the earliest settled areas of Manitoba.
 The first settlers arrived at Pointe-des-Chênes (where the oaks meet) from Quebec in 1856 in search of farmland.
 The initial settlement to the area consisted of 198 families and the main industry at this time was devoted to supplying lumber for the construction of the St. Boniface Cathedral, in Winnipeg.

 The area underwent substantial change with the construction of the 850 kms long Dawson Trail - the first all-Canadian highway linking the East with the Prairies.
 The trail was surveyed in 1858 with construction taking place from 1868-1871.
 The trail was pushed through from Fort William to the Red River.
 A plaque situated outside of the Ste.
 Anne municipal building in the town of Ste.
 Anne tells the story of this first water and land route starting west from the Northwest Angle of the Lake-of-the-Woods through the present town of Ste.
 Anne to St. Boniface.

-The municipality of Ste.
-Anne is a scenic setting boasting all of the amenities.
+The residents of the Municipality have access to a number of amenities.
 The Town of Ste.
-Anne, which is completely surrounded by the municipality, hosts many commercial establishments such as a financial institution, hotel, grocers, restaurants, automobile repair and hardware.
+Anne, which is completely surrounded by the municipality, hosts many establishments such as schools, a hospital, professional services, recreational services, financial institution, hotel, grocers, restaurants, automobile repair and hardware among others.

 The RM of Ste.
 Anne is home to many golf courses and campgrounds in addition to commercial enterprises found in Richer, such a the grocery store, gas stations, hotel/motels, and restaurants among others.
 In addition, Richer is home to a daycare, school, church, museum, and the Dawson Trail Park which is home to the annual Richer Rough-stock Rodeo among many other seasonal events organized by the Richer Community Club.